 The following clip was produced by STEPS Centre during the 2011 Water and Sanitation Symposium.
 In the clip Louisa Gosling, (Water Aid) discusses different type of barriers people face to access WASH at everyday level.

 Louisa mentions Environmental, Attitudinal and Institutional barriers for accessing water and sanitation services at everyday level.
 What do you think those are?
-Think about examples for each type of barrier (some hints here).
+Think about examples for each type of barrier.

-Particular members of the same community are more likely to face these barriers.
-In the following audio produced by The Inclusive WASH project, Rosie When (WaterAid Australia) discusses different axes of social inequality to take into account in wash.
+Particular members of the same community are more likely to face these barriers and there are different axes of social inequality to take into account in WaSH.

-Look at this WHO/JMP brochure on post 2015 and the new definition of the targets for water and sanitation.
+The SDGs are trying to incorporate these issues in the set of goals established in 2015.
+Look at this WHO/JMP brochure on post-2015 and the new definition of the targets for water and sanitation.

 According to JMP: